pedro-moreira-ibm/bob-workshop/lab2/README.md

 ---

 # Step 1: Set up the project

+> ⚠️ Participants who completed Lab 1 can use their own application files instead of the provided ZIP file.
+> However, some visual or structural differences may exist compared to the reference screenshots used in this guide.

 ## 1.1: Extract and open the project (OPTIONAL - only for those who did not complete Lab1)